Attractions in Yellowstone Park

 16,000 years.
 The first super eruption, which occurred 2.1 million

-eruption has been estimated to have been about 6000 times
+massive eruption has been estimated to have been about 6000 times

 more powerful than the blast of Mt.
 St. Helens in 1981.
 The Yellowstone

-volcano
+volcano.
 Only 30 super volcanoes exist in the world, and Yellowstone

 is the only one on land.
-The remaining 29 are scattered over the worlds oceans.
+The remaining 29 are scattered over the

-eruption, which occurred about 640,000 years ago, the remaining earths
+last eruption, which occurred about 640,000 years ago, the remaining

-worlds largest magma chamber.
+which lies the worlds largest magma chamber.
 Since the last major

 super eruption, Yellowstone has experienced 30 smaller volcanic

 eruptions.
-Evidence of these smaller eruptions can be found throughout the park.
+Evidence of these smaller eruptions can be found throughout

 Hot Springs are the main attraction of the Mammoth District.
 These

+park.
 Travertine formations grow much more rapidly than sinter

 formations due to the softer nature of limestone; up to 12" per

 year.
 As hot acidic water rises through limestone, large quantities

-of rock are dissolved by the hot water, and a white chalky mineral (calcium carbonate)
+of rock are dissolved by the hot water, and a white chalky mineral

-are sometimes confused by the rapidly shifting activity
+visitors are sometimes confused by the rapidly shifting activity

-of the hot springs and disappointed when a favorite spring appears to have "died,"
+of the hot springs and disappointed when a favorite spring appears

-features found in the park average 200° F. Some are much hotter.
+geothermal features found in the park average 200° F. Some

 Norris Geyser Basin